New to The Street Announces its Five Business Guest Interviews on Episode #410, Airing on Bloomberg TV as a Sponsored Program, Saturday, November 26, 2022, at 6:30 PM ET

 New to The Street will televise the following five (5) corporate interviews:

 1).
-Ecological Solutions- The Sustainable Green Team (OTC: SGTM) ($SGTM) and VRM BioLogik Group (VRM) presentation by Ken Bellamy, Founder VRM BioLogik.
+Ecological Solutions- The Sustainable Green Team SGTM ($SGTM) and VRM BioLogik Group (VRM) presentation by Ken Bellamy, Founder VRM BioLogik.

 3).
-Quantum Computing- Quantum Computing, Inc.'s (NASDAQ: QUBT) ($QUBT) interviews with Robert Liscouski, President, CEO, and Chairman, and Hunter Galylor, Advisor.
+Quantum Computing- Quantum Computing, Inc.'s QUBT ($QUBT) interviews with Robert Liscouski, President, CEO, and Chairman, and Hunter Galylor, Advisor.

 4.)
 Cryptocurrency- Apotheosis Investments Global, Inc.'s ($OSIS) ("OSIS") interview with Co-founders Chris Tabaro and Jalal Ibrahimi

 5).
-Email/Messenger Privacy Solutions - "Special Episode," FINTECH.TV - Digital Asset Report, TV Host Vanessa Rae's interview with Sekur Private Data, Ltd.'s (OTCQX: SWISF) (CSE: SKUR) (FRA: GDT0) CEO, Alain Ghiai.
+Email/Messenger Privacy Solutions - "Special Episode," FINTECH.TV - Digital Asset Report, TV Host Vanessa Rae's interview with Sekur Private Data, Ltd.'s SWISF SKUR GDT CEO, Alain Ghiai.

 Episode #410